Burne-Jones baronets

 The Burne-Jones Baronetcy, of Rottingdean in the County of Sussex, and of The Grange in the Parish of Fulham in the County of London, was a title in the Baronetage of the United Kingdom.
 It was created on 4 May 1894 for the artist and designer Edward Burne-Jones.
 He was closely associated with the later phase of the Pre-Raphaelite movement.
-He was succeeded by his eldest son, the second Baronet, who was also a painter.
+He was succeeded by his eldest son, the 2nd Baronet, also a painter.
 The title became extinct on his death in 1926.